 We can supply endless slings as well as 1, 2, 3 or 4 leg slings in any length with any fittings to best suit your requirements, the images show just the most common configurations.

 Rope Services Direct have all their own machinery allowing us to tailor make a chain sling to suit your application; we can press any fitting onto your chosen wire rope, whether it be a hook or thimble with links.
 We can also add tubular wear sleeves to add extra protection to the wire rope and stops, if needed.
 Call our sales team with your requirements today or contact us by email on our contact form.

 About Wire Rope Slings

 Wire rope slings are robust pieces of equipment used for lifting applications.
 Wire rope slings are widely used within the lifting gear and engineering industries, frequently used to lift extremely heavy loads.
-Used not only on hoists, but also on the huge cranes we see at dock yards and large construction sites.
+Used not only on hoists, but also as crane rope on the huge cranes we see at dock yards and large construction sites.

 Like chain slings they are available in single leg or multi leg models; however whereas a chain sling relies on each link for strength a wire rope sling has countless wires to hold the load, consequently when using a chain sling if 1 link breaks the whole chain sling will fail, but with a wire rope sling if 1 or 2 wires break the whole rope will not catastrophically fail as the remaining countless intact wires will still usually support the load until it can be lowered safely.